Last updated on April 28th, 2021 at 04:00 pm

 Gainesville-Hawthorne Trail starting points

-If you’re planning a visit to the area, bring your bikes and start riding at one of these four trailheads:
+If you’re planning a visit to the area, bring your bikes, park and start riding at one of these four trailheads:

 - 3300 SE 15th St. in Gainesville at Boulware Springs City Park